 Table of Contents

-More than just affordability as the primary benefit of shared hosting, there are other upsides you should look into such as low maintenance and increased security.
+While affordability is the primary benefit of shared hosting, it also offers other advantages you should look into, such as low maintenance and enhanced security.

 1. Saves You Money

-Unlike dedicated hosting, which provides your website with a dedicated server where you are required to pay around $100 to $500 per month, shared web hosting is by far the cheapest web hosting solution.
+In contrast, dedicated hosting provides your website with a dedicated server and usually costs around $100 to $500 per month, making shared web hosting by far the cheapest web hosting solution.

 2. Enables Multiple Domains

-However, there can be limitations such as how many domains you can install.
-This will depend on your web host platform and if you have a basic or premium account.
+However, there are limitations on the number of domains you can install, which will depend on your web hosting platform and whether you have a basic or premium account.
+For example, HostGator’s Baby Plan and Business Plan users can host unlimited websites.

 3. Offers Low Maintenance

-When you subscribe to a shared hosting plan, your host will manage the basic server administrative tasks for you.
+When you subscribe to a shared hosting plan, your host will manage basic server administrative tasks for you.
+This includes monitoring the server’s status, managing connections, and pausing or restarting the server as needed.

-In addition, you can leave it to the professionals to handle the technical and security aspects of your website hosting.
+Additionally, you can leave it to the professionals to handle the technical and security aspects of your website hosting.
+They take care of tasks such as:

 4. Provides Security

-Given its affordability, you might think this type of web hosting skimps on providing security for their users.
-However, shared hosting packages include a free Secure Sockets Layer (SSL) certificate that adds a security layer for your website domains and subdomains.
+Shared hosting packages typically include a free Secure Sockets Layer (SSL) certificate that adds a layer of security for your website domains and subdomains.

-An SSL certificate, also known as a transport security layer (TLS) certificate, flags your website as secure by encrypting your website connection and authenticating your website’s identity.
+An SSL certificate, also known as a transport security layer (TLS) certificate, indicates that your website is secure by encrypting your website connection and authenticating your website’s identity.

-Ultimately, you’ll know if a website has an SSL certificate when a padlock icon appears in your address bar.
+You can easily identify if a website has an SSL certificate by looking for the padlock icon that appears in the address bar.

 5. Utilizes cPanel Access

-Think of it as a streamlined control panel that allows the average user to understand their website’s navigation.
-Popular shared hosting providers that use the cPanel interface include GoDaddy, HostGator and Bluehost.
+Think of cPanel as a streamlined control panel that helps even average users navigate and manage their websites.
+Popular shared hosting providers that use the cPanel interface include GoDaddy, HostGator, and Bluehost.

-While shared hosting is affordable and doesn’t require technical skills, there are a few drawbacks to consider before partnering with a shared web hosting provider.
+While shared hosting is affordable and doesn’t require technical skills, there are a few drawbacks to consider before choosing a shared web hosting provider:

 Top Shared Web Hosting Providers